shmanu017/online-resume/README.md

 ## 👨🏻‍💻 Engineering Experience

-**Site Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/), Cincinnati, OH _(Apr 2022 - Apr 2023)_ <br>
+**Site Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/), Cincinnati, OH _(Apr 2022 - Present)_ <br>

+From Seed to Series C, I joined as the 22nd employee, and the company has grown to a headcount of almost 300.

 - Part of a team of 7 engineers supporting a project valued at $12 Million.
 Contributed to Astronomer helm chart for improving and adding more functionality and features.
 - Designed and implemented a security policy on Google Kubernetes Engine (GKE), comprised of Gatekeeper (open-policy agent) and Teleport (access-control services), enabling developer and data scientists to effortlessly perform operation with audit capabilities and enhance security to scope individual customers within namespaces which reduced operation hours by 30%.
 - Contributed and maintained Infrastructure workflows using CircleCI.
 Improved build time by 20% using CirlceCI Orbs.
 - Setup security and resource monitoring for 100+ cloud resources.
 - Monitored, operated, and maintained the foundational multi-tenant infrastructure for managed Airflow in k8s, supporting over 200 customers.
-- Implemented Teleport, OPA, Pod Security and Role-based access Control for container security best practices, as well as disaster recovery, and reduce operation hours by 30%.
+- Implemented Teleport, OPA, Pod Security, and Role-based access Control for container security best practices, as well as disaster recovery, and reduce operation hours by 30%.
 - Cut underlying infrastructure operational cost of managed Airflow software offering by 18%.
 - Devised and implemented end-to-end automation, thereby reducing QA engineering efforts by 35%.
 - Designed and implemented escalation policy related to enterprise software offering, serving as the primary point of